huggingface/diffusers/src/diffusers/pipelines/README.md

 Diffusion models often consist of multiple independently-trained models or other previously existing components.

-Each model has been trained indepently on a different task and the scheduler can easily be swapped out against another scheduler.
+Each model has been trained independently on a different task and the scheduler can easily be swapped out and replaced with a different one.
 During inference, we however want to be able to easily load all components and use them in inference - even if one component, *e.g.* CLIP's text encoder, originates from a different library, such as [Transformers](https://github.com/huggingface/transformers).
 To that end, all pipelines provide the following functionality:

 - [`from_pretrained` method](https://github.com/huggingface/diffusers/blob/5cbed8e0d157f65d3ddc2420dfd09f2df630e978/src/diffusers/pipeline_utils.py#L139) that accepts a Hugging Face Hub repository id, *e.g.* [CompVis/stable-diffusion-v1-4](https://huggingface.co/CompVis/stable-diffusion-v1-4) or a path to a local directory, *e.g.*
 "./stable-diffusion".
-To correctly retrieve which models and components should be loaded one has to provide a `model_index.json` file, *e.g.* [CompVis/stable-diffusion-v1-4/model_index.json](https://huggingface.co/CompVis/stable-diffusion-v1-4/blob/main/model_index.json), which defines all components that should be loaded into the pipelines.
+To correctly retrieve which models and components should be loaded, one has to provide a `model_index.json` file, *e.g.* [CompVis/stable-diffusion-v1-4/model_index.json](https://huggingface.co/CompVis/stable-diffusion-v1-4/blob/main/model_index.json), which defines all components that should be loaded into the pipelines.
 More specifically, for each model/component one needs to define the format `<name>: ["<library>", "<class name>"]`. `<name>` is the attribute name given to the loaded instance of `<class name>` which can be found in the library or pipeline folder called `"<library>"`.
 - [`save_pretrained`](https://github.com/huggingface/diffusers/blob/5cbed8e0d157f65d3ddc2420dfd09f2df630e978/src/diffusers/pipeline_utils.py#L90) that accepts a local path, *e.g.* `./stable-diffusion` under which all models/components of the pipeline will be saved.
 For each component/model a folder is created inside the local path that is named after the given attribute name, *e.g.* `./stable_diffusion/unet`.
 In addition, a `model_index.json` file is created at the root of the local path, *e.g.* `./stable_diffusion/model_index.json` so that the complete pipeline can again be instantiated